Skip to content

 The irony mentioned here is that Chelsey Hersley, cycle 15, was then told by Banks that they would widen her tooth gap to make her look more like a model that already had that exact same look.

-The issue here then becomes about one girl being white, while the other is Black.
-One girl being attractive and more marketable for her gap, while the other one has a shortcoming that needs to be fixed.
+The issue here then becomes about one girl being white, while the other being Black.
+One girl, according to Banks's judgement, being deemed attractive and more marketable for her gap, while the other one diagnosed with a shortcoming that needed to be fixed.

 “Bull-fucking-shit,” said Evans.
 “She knew what she was doing.
 [She] was making good TV at my expense.”